Understanding tolerances of plastic parts

 plastic part tolerances

-The standard ISO20457just like its ancestor NFT58000In addition to the above, a distinction is made between dimensions that do and do not include the parting line in the dimension chain.
+The standard ISO20457just like its ancestor NFT58000, the distinction is also made between odds that include or do not include the joint plan in the chain of quotes.

 Faq Plastics